GitTools/GitLink/README.md

 The SrcSrv tool (Srcsrv.dll) enables a client to retrieve the exact version of the source files that were used to build an application.
 Because the source code for a module can change between versions and over the course of years, it is important to look at the source code as it existed when the version of the module in question was built.

-For more information, see the [official documentation of SrcSrv](http://msdn.microsoft.com/en-us/library/windows/hardware/ff558791(v=vs.85).aspx).
+For more information, see the <a href="http://msdn.microsoft.com/en-us/library/windows/hardware/ff558791(v=vs.85).aspx" target="_blank">official documentation of SrcSrv</a>.

 GitHubLink creates a source index file and updates the PDB file so it will retrieve the files from the GitHub file handler.

+<a name="ProjectsUsingGitHubLink"></a>
+# Projects using GitHubLink #

+Below is a list of projects already using GitHubLink.

+- <a href="http://www.catelproject.com" target="_blank">Catel</a>
+- <a href="https://github.com/GeertvanHorrik/GitHubLink" target="_blank">GitHubLink</a>

+Are you using GitHubLink in your projects?
+Let us know and we will add your project to the list.

+*Note that you can also create a pull request on this document and add it yourself.*

 # Icon #